"Small Steps for Big Change"

 Our mission is to inspire, encourage, and pursue the high possibilities of potential in others through the elimination of financial barriers by taking small steps for big change.

-- COVID-19 Epidemic impacted City Hall services to the public was impacted, along with the country and the world, due to lockdown to prevent the epidemic from spreading.
+- COVID-19 Epidemic impacted City Hall services to the public, along with the country and the world, due to lockdown to prevent the epidemic from spreading.

 - Awarded Cities for Financial Empowerment Fund Planning Grant to develop the City of Richmond's first Financial Empowerment Center.

 - Partnered with Mayor's Youth Academy to host a high school summer intern in support of workforce development initiative.

 - Welcomed another summer intern as part of the Mayor’s Fellows Program and our continued commitment to workforce development.

 - Established an updated online presence for our office on the new City of Richmond website.

 - Hosted the Inaugural Citywide Financial Literacy Fair that included financial counselors, vendors, giveaways, refreshments, raffles and onsite financial literacy educational workshops.
 Richmond city residents could earn chances at prizes by attending workshops on budgeting, savings and banking 101.
 City officials including the mayor were be present and shuttle service was available from GRTC at the Arthur Ashe Center parking throughout the day.
 The event was well-received by the community and our office greatly looks forward to putting on the fair again in the future.
 Check back on our website for more details!

 - Promoted DMV Connect and the Real ID Campaign that is scheduled to impact domestic airline travelers without a valid passport.

 - Announced official date of Inaugural Financial Literacy Fair for April 5, 2019 during Financial Literacy month.

 - Established partnership with Bryant & Stratton by hosting an intern for the Winter 2019 Semester.
 This partnership contributes to the Treasurer’s commitment toward workforce development.